 Alfalfa fertilizer also feeds beneficial microorganisms in the soil.
 Remember that alfalfa is full of natural sugars, fibers, amino acids and protein, so beneficial microorganisms that encounter it in your soil will make good use of it as a food source.

-Alfalfa meal contains a growth hormone (triacontanol) that helps stimulate plant roots’ growth.
-Furthermore, it increases beneficial microbes in the soil and enhances photosynthesis.
+The meal of Alfalfa contains a growth hormone (triacontanol) that helps stimulate plant roots’ growth.
+Furthermore, it increases beneficial soil microbes and enhances photosynthesis.

 Adding alfalfa pellets or meal to your soil can also help reduce nematodes.

-Cyst nematodes, which attack carrots, and root-knot nematodes, which are infamous for attacking tomato plants are especially negatively impacted by the addition of alfalfa meal to the soil.
+Cyst nematodes, which attack carrots, and root-knot nematodes, which are infamous for attacking tomato plants are especially negatively impacted by the addition of the meal to the soil.

 Adding organic matter to your soil gives it a sponge like ability that helps protect your plants against drought.